qixuchen/PersistErr/Code/user_study/Readme.md

 ### Output
 The output is the content of the user study.
 The instruction in the user study is self-explanatory.

-There are in total 6 algorithms in the user study.
+There are in total 5 algorithms in the user study.

 Their performance is recorded under directory `user_study/logs`.

 `1.txt` to `6.txt` each records the performance of each algorithm.
-See the following table for their correspondance:
+See the following table for their correspondance (alg3 is an algorithm not presented in the paper):

 id | algorithm name |
 -----|-----|
 alg 1 | *Verify-Point*|
 alg 2 | *HD-PI* |
-alg 3 | *SE-score* |
 alg 4 | *SS-score* |
 alg 5 | *Active-Ranking* |
 alg 6 | *Pref_Learn* |